 - How do I fill in the health questionnaire?

 - Will I have to go for a medical assessment?

 - What is the support group or the limited capability for work-related activity element?

-- The work-related activity group (WRAG)
+- What is the work-related activity group (WRAG)?

 - Health questionnaire descriptors